 18. Do not eat late in the evening, especially just before going to sleep, because your body cannot burn off the calories like it would via normal bodily functions when awake.

 19. Some people struggle with losing weight because their food portion sizes are just too large, particularly carbohydrates.
 Reduce.

 20. To lose weight, eat fewer carbs.
 And when you eat carbs, eat the right ones.
 Avoid refined carbs.

-21. Movie popcorn with butter can be a calorie bomb, depending on the size.
+21. Movie popcorn with butter and other toppings can be high in calories, depending on the size.
 Avoid, if weight loss is your goal.

 22. According to our sports nutrition dietitians, exercise does not give you a free ticket to eat unhealthy food because the long-term cumulative harm is difficult, if not impossible, to reverse.

 23. Is pepperoni your favourite pizza topping?
 Pepperoni contains 500 calories per 100g.
 Eat rarely, if at all.